 TUBERCULOSIS/TB PROGRAM

 Tuberculosis (TB) is a serious illness that mainly affects the lungs.
-The germs that cause tuberculosis are a type of bacteria.
+The germs that cause tuberculosis are bacteria.

-Tuberculosis spreads easily where people gather in crowds or where people live in crowded conditions.
+Tuberculosis spreads easily in crowded settings, such as when people gather in large groups or live in close quarters.
 People with HIV/AIDS and other people with weakened immune systems have a higher risk of catching tuberculosis than people with typical immune systems.

 Drugs called antibiotics can treat tuberculosis.
 But some forms of the bacteria no longer respond well to treatments.